 So, I started doing it slightly differently.
 Somewhere along my walk I choose a starting point, and then count 100 paces, really looking at the area as I stroll.
 I’ve noticed wrought iron gates that I didn’t know were there, lots of lovely plants that hardly had a glance, 20 pigeons having a party – and… well, lots more.
 You’ll be surprised at what you see even if you decide to start at your front gate and just walk 100 steps in one direction.
 How far is 100 steps?
 Not far!
 For instance ….

-I took this picture yesterday.
-I’m standing at the start of a short path that cuts off a corner from the main road.
+this short path cuts off a corner from the main road.
+You can see the end in the distance.
+It is exactly 100 steps long.
 I took the picture then began my walk, counting as I went.

 Fancy joining me?
 All you need to do is choose a starting point and take 100 steps, photographing as you do so.
 You’ll be amazed at how quickly you can do it – and how you notice things you didn’t know were there.
 I’d love to see what you spot within 100 paces.
-If you do join in please link back to the current ’100′ post.
-You can see more of my ’100 steps’ here.
+If you join the challenge don’t forget to link back to here or the current ‘100’ post.
+You can see more of my ‘100 steps’ here.
+Once a month or more often – that’s up to you.